/content/fplgp/us/en/northwest/help/payment-assistance.html

 FPL Care To Share® Electrical Repairs

 Some customers are eligible to receive up to $2,000 of financial assistance to perform electrical work at their homes through the FPL Care To Share program.
-Covered repairs include electrical repairs to damaged meter cans and weather heads, and excludes repairs to electric panels or home interior equipment/electric repairs.
+Covered repairs include electrical repairs to damaged meter cans and weather heads.
+Exclusions include repairs to electric panels or home interior equipment/electric repairs.
 Know what you own and what FPL owns.

 1. Physically reside in FPL's service area at the address for which assistance is sought.